Skip to main content

 Proposition 25 (2010) reduced the voting requirement to pass a budget in the California legislature from a super majority (two-thirds) to a simple majority (more than 50%) and would dock lawmakers’ pay when the budget is late, incentivizing on-time budget passages.

-Proposition 2 (2014) is a more stringent rainy day fund aimed at smoothing out the state’s revenue volatility by requiring 1.5% of General Fund revenues plus any capital gains taxes that exceed 8% of General Fund revenues be deposited in the budget stabilization account (the “rainy day fund”) and be used to repay the state’s budgetary borrowing and make excess payments toward state pensions and retiree health costs.
-Debt repayment would be required through 2029, at which time the debt repayments become optional.
+Proposition 2 (2014) put in place a more stringent rainy day fund aimed at smoothing out the state’s revenue volatility by requiring 1.5% of General Fund revenues plus any capital gains taxes that exceed 8% of General Fund revenues be deposited in the budget stabilization account (the “rainy day fund”).
+These funds must be used to repay the state’s budgetary borrowing and make excess payments toward state pensions and retiree health costs.
+Debt repayment is required through 2029, at which time the debt repayments become optional.

-Because of these changes, the state has been able to pass budgets on time over the last 13 years and build its rainy day fund while also paying down its debts and liabilities.
-Since the Great Recession, the state has capitalized on the improved economic recovery and taken steps to prepare itself for the next economic recession.
+These changes helped the state pass budgets on time over the last 13 years and build its rainy day fund while also paying down its debts and liabilities.
+Since the Great Recession, the state has capitalized on the economic recovery and taken steps to prepare itself for the next economic recession.

 Cash management tools are available

-As the start of the 2023 fiscal year began, risks to California’s economic and revenue outlook, identified in the 2022-23 Budget Act, have been realized: continued high inflation, multiple federal reserve bank interest rate increases and further stock market declines.
+As FY23 began, risks to California’s economic and revenue outlook, identified in the 2022-23 Budget Act, were realized: continued high inflation, multiple Fed interest rate increases and further stock market declines.
 Declines in the stock market and market-based compensation have an outsized effect on the state’s revenue picture since the state relies heavily on personal income taxes and it has a progressive income tax structure.
-As a result, FY23- 24 General Fund Revenues are down $25.9 billion over the prior year’s revised estimates, which is a very different revenue picture than last year.

-These challenges have led to an estimated $31.7 billion budget deficit appearing in FY23-24.
-This lies in stark contrast to surpluses of $73 billion in FY21, $100 billion in FY22 and $49 billion in FY23.
-The state plans to address the deficit through fund shifts; spending reductions and pullbacks of previously approved spending; funding delays; revenue and internal borrowing; and trigger reductions.
+These challenges led to an estimated $31.7 billion budget deficit appearing in FY23-24 and now a $46.8 billion deficit in FY24-25 and $30 billion deficit in FY25-26.
+This lies in stark contrast to estimated surpluses of $73 billion in FY21, $100 billion in FY22 and $49 billion in FY23.
+The state’s enacted Budget Act of 2024 solves for anticipated shortfalls in both 2024-25 and 2025-26 fiscal years.
+The state is solving two years of budget deficits in a single budget year to achieve an operating reserve surplus.
+Solutions to address the deficits include reserve draws, spending reductions, additional revenue sources, internal borrowing, funding delays and deferrals.

 California sponsors two retirement systems: the California Public Employees’ Retirement System (CalPERS) and the California State Teachers’ Retirement System (CalSTRS).
-California has made some progress to address its unfunded liability of the state pension plans.
+The state has favorably made some progress to address its unfunded pension liabilities.

-In September 2012, the California Public Employees’ Pension Reform Act (PEPRA) eliminated contribution holidays and retroactive benefit increases, while prohibiting air time, increasing current employee contributions, lowering defined benefit formulas and placing compensation limits on CalPERS members.
+In September 2012, the California Public Employees’ Pension Reform Act (PEPRA) eliminated contribution holidays and retroactive benefit increases, while prohibiting airtime (ability to buy extra years of service to count toward their pension benefits), increased current employee contributions, lowered defined benefit formulas and placed compensation limits on CalPERS members.
+These changes, now in place for over a decade, have improved funding levels.

 California’s economy is large and diverse

-California’s $3.6 trillion economy is the largest in the nation.
-It accounts for nearly 14% of U.S. GDP, and on a standalone basis would be the fifth largest in the world, according to the International Monetary Fund (IMF).
-The state’s real GDP grew by 1.2% in the first quarter of 2023 (seasonally adjusted annualized basis) after a 2.4% increase in fourth quarter 2022 and an 0.4% increase in 2022.
-California’s real GDP was 5.3% above its pre-pandemic level (fourth quarter 2019) as of the first quarter of 2023.
+California’s $3.23 trillion economy is the largest in the nation.
+It accounts for nearly 14.4% of U.S. GDP, and on a standalone basis would be the fifth largest in the world, according to the International Monetary Fund (IMF).
+The state’s real GDP grew by 1.2% in 2023, compared to the nation’s 2.5% increase over the prior year.

 California is an active issuer of municipal debt

-California is the second largest issuer of new municipal debt out of all fifty states, after New York.
-California’s issuance totaled $46.98 billion in 2022, according to The Bond Buyer.
-This accounts for 12% of 2022 issuance nationwide.
+California is the second largest issuer of new municipal debt out of all fifty states, after Texas.
+State issuance totaled $53.9 billion in 2023, according to The Bond Buyer.
+This accounts for 14.3% of 2023 issuance nationwide.
 The state issues two types of debt: general obligation (GO) and annual appropriation (lease revenue).

 California state GO bonds are rated Aa2 by Moody’s, AA- by Standard and Poor’s and AA by Fitch Ratings.
 GO debt must be voter approved in a general election prior to issuance.
 Debt service payments enjoy a priority payment status from moneys in the General Fund, second only to payments to the public school system and public institutions of higher education.
 Lease payments that support various lease and appropriation bonds are also considered priority payments, but are lower on the list of priorities.